Retieun/Paper_Read_Assist/README.md

 deterministic pass could not resolve.
 Both answers are labelled and cached.
 Run with `--no-llm` to disable all API calls, or set `PAPASSIST_MODEL` to use another Claude model.

-## What works today, and what does not yet

-This is the Phase 1 prototype from [docs/PLAN.md](docs/PLAN.md):

-* LaTeX ingest through pandoc (bundled), with theorem and equation numbering that follows the paper's `\newtheorem` declarations, resolved `\ref`/`\eqref`, citations rendered from the `.bib`, TikZ drawings shown as collapsible source.
-* Symbol-level hover inside formulas (identifier units with their scripts), operators via the notation dictionary, terms in the text, citations and cross-references.
-* A per-paper glossary from the paper's own sentences and definition environments, with local scopes for symbols bound inside a statement or proof.
-* Optional LLM enrichment and on-demand explanations grounded in the paper's text.

-Not yet built (Phase 2 and 3 in the plan): fetching cited papers from arXiv to look up definitions the paper leaves to its references, arXiv-id input, web search, the prerequisite graph, PDF input.

 ## Development

 ```